GET READY FOR YOUR VISIT

 One of the problems with putting people in a category is that they may not stay in it.

-EVERY KID IS ON THEIR OWN CURVE
+Read MoreEVERY CHILD IS ON THEIR OWN CURVE

 You need to know when your child is lagging behind others of the same age, but you need to know it’s not all that matters.

-There are things we should do to help our families stay healthy, and when you have a kid with challenges it’s a great time to actually start!
+There are things we should do to help our families stay healthy, and when you have a child with challenges it’s a great time to actually start!
 The truth is that the most important changes we should all make are based on common sense.
-New research keeps on showing us that some old-fashioned ideas were right all along: when our grandparents told their kids to go outside and play, wouldn’t let them eat between meals and made them go to sleep early on school nights, they were more scientific than they knew.
+New research keeps on showing us that some old-fashioned ideas were right all along: when our grandparents told their children to go outside and play, wouldn’t let them eat between meals and made them go to sleep early on school nights, they were more scientific than they knew.

 EATING